What Happens When You Meditate For A Long Time?

 My mind was bouncing around like a caffeinated squirrel on a trampoline.
 But here’s the thing – I stuck with it.
 And let me tell you, it was worth every fidgety, uncomfortable moment.

-So, what does it mean to meditate for a long time?
-It’s about consistency, my friend.
-It’s about showing up daily and gradually increasing your sit time.
+It’s about consistency and showing up daily and gradually increasing your sit time.
 It’s like working out but for your mind.
 You don’t start bench pressing 300 pounds on day one, right?

 It’s the same deal with meditation.